-This command will send the second element (either #2 in a 2-ship or #3 and #4 as an element in a four ship) notching LEFT and engage the target applying complex offensive and defensive behaviours based on RWR nails and MAR.

-The expected behaviour from the leading element is to do the same but notching RIGHT.
+This command will send the second element (either #2 in a 2-ship or #3 and #4 as an element in a four ship) notching LEFT and engage the target applying complex offensive and defensive behaviors based on RWR nails and MAR.
+The expected behavior from the leading element is to do the same but notching RIGHT.
 In a 4-ship scenario, wingman #2 will stay with its lead and fight as an element.
 This order should be issued before 30 NM range.
 (Will be greyed out if no target is available.)

-Beam Deploy:Same as Offensive Split (lead

-element goes right and trailing

-element goes left).Except in the behaviour of the lead

-element: the notch RIGHT will only

-happen if element is Spiked.
-If not

-intended behaviour is to fly a pure

-pursuit intercept on the contact.

-The beaming element will engage

-the target.
-This order should be

-issued before 30 NM range.
-(Will be

-greyed out if no target is available.)Grinder:Instruction for the element to initiate
+BMS COMMS & NAV BOOK 4.36

+Beam Deploy:

+Same as Offensive Split (lead element goes right and trailing element goes left).
+The exception is that the notch RIGHT will only occur if the element is Spiked.
+If not, the intended behavior is to fly a pure pursuit intercept on the contact.
+The beaming element will engage the target.
+This order should be issued before 30 NM range.
+(Will be greyed out if no target is available.)

+Grinder:

 Instruction for the element to initiate a Grinder which is a BVR tactic to constantly have one element on the offensive while the other element is either retreating or supporting their missile.
-When told Grinder the element will go in 6 NM trail.
-Intended behaviour from the leading element is to fly a pure pursuit and engage when in range then crank while supporting their missiles then out once pitbull.
+When Grinder is commanded, the element will go in 6 NM trail.
+Intended behavior from the lead element is to fly a pure pursuit and engage when in range.
+Afterword, the lead will crank while supporting missiles and disengage when pitbull.